ExchangeUnion/docs/Market Maker Guide.md

 Checking...
 OK.
 ```

 The entered backup drive location is persistet as `backup-dir = "/media/USB/"` in `mainnet.conf` and can be changed any time.
-Apply with a restart of the environment (`down`, `xud`).
-Alternatively, you can consider running your environment's hard drive in [RAID 1](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_1) to protect against data loss.
+Apply changes by re-entering `xud ctl` (`exit`, `xud`).
+Alternatively, you can consider running your environment on two hard drives in [RAID 1](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_1) to protect against data loss.

-After this, the setup pulls containers, starts syncing and opens
+After this, the setup pulls containers, starts syncing and opens:

 ```
                            .___           __  .__